 - Choose a frequency range for account contacts to be asked to prove their identity when logging into HostPilot

-- Apply 2FA settings for all existing account contacts apart from those that manage several accounts.
+- Apply 2FA settings for all existing account contacts, including shared account contacts

 Read our Knowledge Base article on Two-factor authentication policy for more information.

 Note: Enabling 2FA affects all account contacts.